Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Today was spear and shield practice.
 And of course, the Old Man could not be defeated in any reasonable match by anyone, really; he always had his immense physicality as a trump card.

 Mevia however, did not play fair.
 Before spear and shield, she had spent *hours* tormenting him with her always-cruel training regime; today was about core strength and explosivity.
-Weights, rings, sprints and medicine balls, gravity torture, holographic wrestling opponents…
+Weights, rings, sprints and medicine balls, gravity torture, holographic wrestling opponents...

 She was fresh, well-fed and limbered up by the time she felt interested in sparring.
 He, on the other hand, was soaked head to toe in sweat, sore in every muscle, fatigued, hungry, and more than a little irritated.